 - you are completing the return of a deceased person.

-Most income tax return preparation sessions are held during the day in March and April for income tax returns for the previous year.
+Most income tax return preparation Income tax return preparation sessions are held during the day in March and April for income tax returns for the previous year.
 However, some organizations offer tax preparation services outside of this period.

-To protect your personal information, make sure the community organization you turn to for help participates in the income tax assistance program, and provide only the information needed to file your income tax returns.
+To protect your personal information, make sure the community organization you turn to for help participates in the income tax assistance program.
+Program volunteers only need certain information that identifies you in order to file your income tax returns.

-Remember to bring your RL slips and information slips, your receipts, your notice of assessment for the previous year and any other relevant documents.
+Remember to bring your information slips and RL slips, your receipts, your notices of assessment for the previous year and any other relevant documents.
 Volunteers will need them to complete your federal and Québec income tax returns.

 If you are missing an information slip or RL slip, you can get a copy online through: